Events

 on_site

-Join us for an exclusive side event at the 2025 UN Ocean Conference in Nice, organised by the European Marine Biological Resource Centre (EMBRC) and the Environmental Politics Research Group at the University of Vienna.
+• An exclusive side event organised by the European Marine Biological Resource Centre (EMBRC) and the Environmental Politics Research Group at the University of Vienna.
 This event will explore how Digital Twins of the Ocean (DTO) are shaping the future of global marine governance.

 Information